0atman/trebetherick.net/content/elmcottage.md

 - Elm Cottage - Farm 40 acres
 John Mably was a widower farming 40 acres for which he needed 2 labourers.
 His unmarried daughter Caroline lived with him, and he had a 17 year old girl servant and a 19 year old male labourer living in his household.
 He lived in and owned the house now called “Elm Cottage”, surrounded then by farm buildings and pond with a well in the corner of the “courtlage” or farmyard.

+# 1970 Elm Cottage and Elmside
+Elm cottage was used for animals below and living upstairs with Elmside nextdoor as a piggery.